KStocky/ShaderTestFramework/docs/Tutorial.md

 assertions: 1 | 1 failed
 ```

 ShaderTestFramework provides assert failure formatting for all native types provided by HLSL.
 Above, we can see that the framework provides the left and right arguments to the assert.
-If we change the asserts to be comparing two float2s like so:
+If we change the asserts to compare two float2s like so:

 ```c++
 #include "/Test/STF/ShaderTestFramework.hlsli"